 And for all the other benefits that having quick access to your investments brings, it can also make it annoyingly tempting to constantly check our accounts and mess around with things.

-Yours truly fell prey to this urge earlier in the year.
-I bought shares in one company that I thought were going to do well.
+Yours truly fell prey to this urge last year.
+I bought shares in a company that I thought was going to do well.
 I sold them after about a week, by which point they’d gone up by 25% in value.

 Now it wasn’t a bad thing to have realised a 25% gain.
 But I was constantly checking their performance, freaking myself out and getting excited about the prospect of making money.